 Choose one of the options below to learn more about Midwestern State University:

-Midwestern State University is located in the urban setting of Wichita Falls, Texas.
+Midwestern State University is located in the urban setting of Wichita Falls, Texas, less than an hour from Dallas/Fort Worth.

-If you want to see Midwestern State University for yourself, plan a visit.
+If you are interested in seeing Midwestern State University for yourself, be sure to plan a visit!
 The best way to reach campus is to take Highway 287 to Wichita Falls, or book a flight to the nearest airport, Dallas-Fort Worth International,Wichita Falls Municipal.

 You can also take a virtual campus tour to get a sense of what Midwestern State University and Wichita Falls are like without leaving home.